By Ian Chow, Certified Massage Therapist / Certified Infant Massage Instructor

 Being a massage therapist, I can’t really run away from knowing a little bit of essential oils and its benefit (to get the right oil to use).
 For me, special thanks to Ms Jesamine Andreana Soo and Ms Mei Ng (both an accomplished certified massage therapist themselves) for their teaching and knowledge on this field.

 As for me, I use both doTERRA and Young Living essential oil; no preference from one than the other.
 And there are many other essential oil brands out there too which I am not going into the debate of which is better.
-During my therapy, I usually also go with aromatic candle just for the scent and relaxation.
+However, I do offer the doTERRA AromaTouch Technique in which I solely use doTERRA essential oil for this.

 If you are interested, there are many in depth articles that you can find online with regards to the benefit of essential oils for your further reading.
 And for therapist, you may also check out the recommendation by Jenna Lee on 15 best essential oils for chronic inflammation and 7 best essential oils for arthritis and joint inflammation.